Public law: Criminal law

 Criminal law is the body of law that relates to crime.
-It prescribes conduct perceived as threatening, harmful, or otherwise endangering to the property, health, safety, and welfare of people inclusive of one's self.
+It prescribes conduct perceived as threatening, harmful, or otherwise endangering to the property, health, safety, and welfare of people, including oneself.
 Most criminal law is established by statute, which is to say that the laws are enacted by a legislature.
 Criminal law includes the punishment and rehabilitation of people who violate such laws.

 Tax law

-Tax law first became an area of public law during the 17th century, as a consequence of new theories of sovereignty that began to emerge.
+Tax law first became an area of public law in the 17th century, as a consequence of emerging theories of sovereignty.
 Until this point, taxes were considered gifts under the law, given to the State by a private donor – the taxpayer.
 It is now considered an area of public law, as it concerns a relationship between persons and the State.

 Theoretical distinction between private and public law

 The analytical and historical distinction between public and private law has emerged predominantly in the legal systems of continental Europe.
 As a result, German-language legal literature has produced extensive discussion on the precise nature of the distinction between public law and private law.
 Several theories have evolved, which are neither exhaustive nor mutually exclusive or separate.

 The interest theory of public law emerges from the work of Roman jurist Ulpian, who stated "Publicum ius est, quod ad statum rei Romanae spectat, privatum quod ad singulorum utilitatem.
 (Public law is that which concerns the Roman state, and private law is concerned with the interests of citizens.)
-Charles-Louis Montesquieu elaborates upon this theory in The Spirit of the Laws, published during the 18th century, wherein Montesquieu establishes a distinction between international (right of nations), public (political right), and private (civil right) law according to various actors interests and rights.
+Charles-Louis Montesquieu elaborates upon this theory in The Spirit of the Laws, published during the 18th century, wherein Montesquieu establishes a distinction between international (right of nations), public (political right), and private (civil right) law according to various actors' interests and rights.
 There, he writes: "Considered as inhabitants of a planet so large that different peoples are necessary, they have laws bearing on the relation that these peoples have with one another, and this is the right of nations.
 Considered as living in a society that must be maintained, they have laws concerning the relation between those who govern and those who are governed, and this is the political right.
 Further, they have laws concerning the relation that all citizens have with one another, and this is the civil right."

-Criticisms of interest theory include the difficulty in establishing a clear distinction between private and public interest if such a distinction does exist, and categorizing laws accordingly.
+Criticisms of interest theory include the difficulty of establishing a clear distinction between private and public interest, if such a distinction exists, and of categorizing laws accordingly.